 The National Transportation Safety Board is investigating the accident.
 Kreindler aviation lawyers Dan Rose, Brian Alexander and Justin Green are investigating the accident.
 All three are commercially rated pilots, and Dan Rose is type-rated in float airplanes, and Brian Alexander and Justin Green are military trained aviation safety officers.
 They will be examining the evidence regarding the weather, piloting and aircraft maintenance and design.

-Kreindler has successfully prosecuted cases against cruise lines for injuries and deaths that occur on side flights or other excursions arranged by the cruise company.
+Kreindler airplane accident lawyers have successfully prosecuted cases against cruise lines for injuries and deaths that occur on side flights or other excursions arranged by the cruise company.